gajsivandran/ai-policy-picklist/README.md

-# AI policy language for College of the Environment courses
+# Communicating AI use in your course

 A single-page tool that turns the AI Policy Pick-List into something a faculty member can work through in five minutes.
 Pick a course-level statement, pick language for